Report non-emergency anti-social behaviour

 Once you have spoken to the neighbour, allow a reasonable time before doing anything more, to see if there is any improvement.
 If there is no improvement then report anti-social behaviour online .

 - violent or threatening you with violence

 - damaging or threatening damage to your property

-you should contact the Essex Police immediately, then contact the Anti-social Behaviour Team
+you should contact Essex Police immediately, then contact the Anti-social Behaviour Team.

 We take any allegations and incidents of hate crime very seriously and we will help any resident who is a victim of hate crime.